• Home |

 Why We Chose It

-When I need exceptional ballistic performance and unwavering reliability, Barnes VOR-TX is where I and many other hunters turn.
-Known for exceptional accuracy and as a pioneer in lead-free hunting rounds, Barnes never ceases to disappoint at the range, the competition line, or in the woods.
+When I need exceptional ballistic performance and unwavering reliability, Barnes VOR-TX is where I turn.
+Known as a pioneer in lead-free hunting bullets, Barnes never ceases to disappoint at the range, the competition line, or in the woods.

 Specs